shaik1002/biggitlabbomb/doc/ci/docker/using_docker_images.md

 1. The runner sends the script to the container's shell `stdin` and receives the output.

-To override the [entrypoint](https://docs.gitlab.com/runner/executors/docker.html#configure-a-docker-entrypoint) of a Docker image, in the `.gitlab-ci.yml` file:
+To override the entrypoint of a Docker image, define an empty `entrypoint` in the `.gitlab-ci.yml` file, so the runner does not start a useless shell layer.
+However, that does not work for all Docker versions.

-- For Docker 17.06 and later, set `entrypoint` to an empty value.
+- For Docker 17.06 and later, the `entrypoint` can be set to an empty value.
-- For Docker 17.03 and earlier, set `entrypoint` to `/bin/sh -c`, `/bin/bash -c`, or an equivalent shell available in the image.
+- For Docker 17.03 and earlier, the `entrypoint` can be set to `/bin/sh -c`, `/bin/bash -c`, or an equivalent shell available in the image.

 The syntax of `image:entrypoint` is similar to [Dockerfile `ENTRYPOINT`](https://docs.docker.com/reference/dockerfile/#entrypoint).